adityailab/aditya.github.io/README.md

 ## About Me

-hHello!
+Hello!
 I'm Aditya, a passionate researcher in the fields of Deep Learning and Computer Vision.
-My work focuses on developing innovative solutions and pushing the boundaries of what's possible with AI.

 ## Projects

-### Deep Vision Network
-A project focused on creating advanced neural networks for image recognition and classification.

-### Autonomous Driving AI
-Developing computer vision algorithms for autonomous vehicles to navigate and understand their environment.

-### Medical Imaging Analysis
-Using deep learning to assist in the analysis of medical images for faster and more accurate diagnoses.
+### Using deep learning for natural features such as river,basin,lake detetction using YOLOv8.

 ## Blog